Mavahu/opacity-electron/README.md

-## Simple Electron React Boilerplate
+## Opacity Desktop Application

-This is a simple boilerplate to get up and running with Electron and React.
-It is a customized version of [Alex Devero's](https://github.com/alexdevero/electron-react-webpack-boilerplate) repo and is used in my Electron course
+This desktop application allows you to interact with your previously created account from [Opacity](https://www.opacity.io/).

 ### Install